LovelyZeeiam/CraftGame/README.md

 1. Game UI
 2. World Generate and Biomes
 3. World save and load.
+4. multi-model blocks: stairs, slabs, fences
+5. make do with the physical collision
+6. daynight circle

 #### DOINGS

-1. Blocks: stairs, slabs, attachable (eg. sign), fences, fence gate, doors<br/>
+1. Blocks: attachable (eg. sign), fence gate, doors<br/>
    Tip: Add a new class in charge of quads with different shaders or textures of framebuffers (can be used in text renderer in 3 dimension.
 Example: sign or text tag)
+2. clouds

 #### Plans